 |Jean Rhys' grave Cheriton Fitzpaine|

-Going back some years, back in the sixties and seventies, following publication of and acclaim for her most famous novel, Wide Sargasso Sea, people frequently went to the village in search of the novelist.
-One visitor wrote up an account of her trip to Devon; Rhys had seemed preoccupied by her ambivalent feelings to her home.
+Going back some years, back in the sixties and seventies, following publication of and acclaim for her most famous novel, Wide Sargasso Sea, people frequently followed a quest to the village in search of the novelist.
+One visitor wrote up an account of her trip to Devon;

 Then she said, suddenly “I’ve lived here six or seven years.
 I loathed it at first; then I got resigned to it.
 Fixed it up, found it better.
 I miss a lot living in Devon, miss meeting the people who wrote to me after the books were re-published.
 I don’t think I’m liked in the village, they think I’m strange.
 I’d like to get away but I won't now.